 After budget, time is the next biggest constraint.
-We consider two types of filming scenarios: one type where a journalist or documentary-maker must catch a one-off unrepeatable event, and the other type where actors and crew follow a storyboard with blocking, repeating the performance until the director is happy.
-Our system, called "LookOut," is designed help with both types of filming, if the aim is to capture a long take with a moving camera.
+We consider two types of filming scenarios: one in which a journalist or documentary maker must catch a one-off unrepeatable event and the other in which actors and crew follow a storyboard with blocking, repeating the performance until the director is satisfied with it.
+Our system, called "LookOut," is designed to help with both types of filming if the aim is to capture a long take with a moving camera.

-Long takes stand out as novel and complex to choreograph in big-budget films1, though they are common for journalism, documentaries, and run & gun videos - so the majority of working video/cinematographers.
-Moving the camera helps keep long takes interesting for the viewer [3, 25, 35].
+Long takes stand out as noteworthy and complex to choreograph in big-budget films,1 though they are common for journalism, documentaries, and run-and-gun videos -the majority of work done by video/cinematographers.
+Moving the camera helps keep long takes interesting for the viewer [4, 31, 45].
+Steadicams [5] and camera gimbals [55, 62] aid in filming these scenes by keeping the camera steady.
+Steadicams isolate translational motion through springs and arms and camera gimbals mainly isolate a camera from rotational movement of the carrier assembly by suspending the camera on a pivoted support with often motorized orthogonal axes.
 However, moving cameras and moving people stretch the attention of camera operators, who are trying to simultaneously walk about and adequately frame their stars.
 Usain Bolt was famously run over by a cameraman who suffered from task overload while steering a Segway at the World Athletics Championships in 2015.

-Speaking informally with independent film-makers, we found there was some interest in drone cinematography systems like [15, 38, 52], but a strong desire for three things: 1) to have interactive control while filming, 2) for a system that tracks indoors and outdoors without special costumes, and 3) ideally, to work with lightweight hand-held hardware, because drones are prohibited in many populated areas, and most countries require a pilot's license.
-This seeded our research process, which, with feedback and validation from filmmakers, has led to our proposed LookOut system (see Fig 1).
+Speaking informally with independent filmmakers, we found that there was some interest in drone cinematography systems such as those in [18, 50, 70], but a strong desire for three things: (1) to have interactive control while filming, (2) a system that tracks indoors and outdoors without special costumes, and (3) ideally, to work with lightweight handheld hardware because drones are prohibited in many populated areas and most countries require a pilot's license.
+This seeded our research process, which, with feedback and validation from filmmakers, has led to our proposed LookOut system (Figure 1).

 The overall LookOut system serves as an interactive digital assistant for filming long takes with a camera gimbal.
-LookOut consists of software and 3D printed hardware that augments an existing lightweight motorized camera gimbal (\$130), with a video feed and rudimentary two-way speech-interface connected to a backpack computer.
-Without innovations, some of the individual components existed in principle, but would not integrate into a usable or responsive video-making algorithm.
-Therefore, our two main technical contributions are:
+LookOut consists of software and three-dimensional (3D) printed hardware that augments an existing lightweight motorized camera gimbal (\$130), with a video feed and rudimentary two-way speech interface connected to a backpack computer.
+Without innovations, some of the individual components existed in principle but would not integrate